 - Forearm plank rock forward and back– from forearm plank you can feel a deeper burn when you rock forward and back from the balls of your feet.
 Gently push your body in a one-inch range to increase the challenge.

 - High Plank Mountain Climbers- take your basic plank with your shoulders stacked over your wrists, and draw one knee in and then the other knee in toward your chest.
 Do this at a slow or a fast pace.
 When you move quickly, you will also increase your heart rate.

 - Side Plank– enter into a side plank from a basic plank or forearm plank.
-Ground down through your right hand or right forearm and open your body to the left side of the room.
-Once your entire body is facing to the left, raise your left arm to the ceiling.
+Ground down through your left hand or left forearm and open your body to the right side of the room.
 Engage your hips to work your obliques.
-Option to drop your bottom knee for more stability.
+Once your entire body is facing to the right, option to raise your right arm to the ceiling and/or drop your bottom knee for more stability.
 After three breaths, switch sides to keep things even.